Spontaneous stochasticity in the presence of intermittency

 \paragraph{Concluding remarks.} We have proposed a non-trivial extension of the Kraichnan flow theory towards a multifractal setting, that we obtained by decorating the original Markovian Gaussian flows with a frozen-in-time Gaussian multiplicative chaos.
 Multifractality makes the flow rougher in terms of the Kolmogorov roughness $\xi_K$, but the spontaneous stochasticity of two-particle separation maps to that of a smoother Gaussian environment, with Hurst exponent $\xi_\gamma> \xi>\xi_K$.
-This paradoxical effect is all the less intuitive as the second-order structure functions of our parametric family of fields are characterized by constant $\zeta(2)=\xi$ independent from the level of the intermittency.
-The availability of a SDE-based interpretation suggests a new playground to build a thorough and fundamental understanding of transport in multifractal environments.
-This includes, but is not limited to, exploring the universality and irreversibility of transport, tackling higher-dimensions or revisiting scalar intermittency.
-As a side comment on universality, the specific value of the driving roughness $\xi_\gamma$ is clearly model-dependent.
-For example, we can mention that using white-in-time versions of the GMC (not shown here) rather yield $ \xi_\gamma=\xi$, both from mean-field and numerics, and this dependence upon time-correlation is reminiscent of that observed in the Gaussian case \cite{chaves2003lagrangian}.
-One could however expect that the feature $\xi_\gamma \ge \zeta(2)$ is a robust feature of pair-dispersion in multifractal environments, and this could prove crucial in assessing transport in genuine turbulent environments.
+This paradoxical effect is all the less intuitive, as the second-order structure functions of our parametric family of fields are characterized by constant $\zeta(2)=\xi$ independent of the level of the intermittency. \corr This is an example of a ``smoother ride over a rougher sea'' at play in scalar transport\cite{frisch2014very,falkovich2001particles}, and possibly connected to the mathematical theory of regularization by noise \cite{galeati2021noiseless}. \rroc The availability of a SDE-based interpretation suggests a new playground to build a fundamental understanding of transport in multifractal environments. \corr This includes tackling higher-dimensions, revisiting scalar intermittency and connections with anomalous dissipation \cite{drivas2017lagrangian,valade2023anomalous}, or more generally addressing irreversibility\cite{bauer1999sailing,eyink2015spontaneous} and universality of transport.
+On the latter aspect, let us here point out \rroc that the specific value of the driving roughness $\xi_\gamma$ is clearly model-dependent. \corr For example, using white-in-time versions of the GMC (not shown here), both the mean-field approach and the numerics yield $ \xi_\gamma=\xi$\rroc.
+The dependence upon time-correlation is reminiscent of that observed in the Gaussian case \cite{chaves2003lagrangian}.
+However, one could expect that the feature $\xi_\gamma \ge \zeta(2)$ is a robust feature of pair-dispersion in multifractal environments, and this could prove crucial in assessing transport in genuine turbulent environments.
 Roughness and intermittency levels measured in 3D homogeneous isotropic turbulence corresponds to $\xi\simeq 0.69$ and $\gamma\simeq 0.15$\cite{dubrulle1994intermittency, chevillard2019skewed,mailybaev2022hidden}.
 In our model, this choice of parameters results in driving Hurst parameter $\xi_\gamma \simeq 0.77$.
-Transposing this exponent to a deterministic setting would yield Richardson diffusion $R \sim t^{1.62}$, significantly different from $t^{3/2}$.
-Naturally, while they extend the Kraichnan flows to a more realistic setting, our uni-dimensional multifractal environments remain caricatures of genuine turbulent fields, and lack such essential ingredients as skewness, temporal correlations, incompressiblity, etc. At a more mathematical level, our analysis suggests that transport in multifractal random flows, be them Eq.~\eqref{eq:MarkovGMC} or variations thereof, might prove solvable.
-Here, the use of a frozen-in-time GMC as a random environment is strongly reminiscent of the parabolic Anderson model used in condensed matter physics \cite{konig2015parabolic} and the Liouville Brownian motion entering the construction of field theories in the context of 2d quantum gravity \cite{rhodes2016lecture,garban2016liouville}.
+Transposing this exponent to a deterministic setting would yield Richardson diffusion $R \sim t^{1.62}$, \corr noticeably \rroc different from $t^{3/2}$.
+Naturally, while they extend the Kraichnan flows to a more realistic setting, our unidimensional multifractal environments remain caricatures of genuine turbulent fields, and lack essential ingredients such as skewness, temporal correlations, incompressiblity, etc. At a more mathematical level, our analysis suggests that \corr the problem of transport \rroc in multifractal random flows, be them Eq.~\eqref{eq:MarkovGMC} or variations thereof, might prove solvable.
+Here, the use of a frozen-in-time GMC as a random environment is strongly reminiscent of the parabolic Anderson model used in condensed matter physics \cite{konig2015parabolic} and the Liouville Brownian motion entering the construction of field theories in the context of 2D quantum gravity \cite{rhodes2016lecture,garban2016liouville}.
 Exploiting those analogies may provide a path towards a rigorous treatment of transport in multifractal turbulent-like random environments, and quantitative modeling of turbulent transport in terms of random fields.